 - AFAB (assigned female at birth) people who experience misogyny.
 This is another misunderstanding of how misogyny works.
 Misogyny is about gender, not sex.
 Trans women experience misogyny.
 Some AFAB trans people experience misogyny, but that isn’t a feminine experience, and that experience doesn’t make them “women and femmes”.
 Trying to fight misogyny while defining womanhood based on assigned gender is called biological essentialism, and quite unproductive.
 If your feminism isn’t inclusive of trans women, what’s the point?

-- gender minorities/marginalised genders/people who experience gendered oppression.
-I am a genderqueer person.
-It really irritates me when people make a thing for “women and femmes” and then tell me I should go.
+- gender minorities/marginalised genders/people who experience gendered oppression, including women (cis and trans), non-binary people, trans men and others.
+I think that this is a good category to have for redistributing resources for gender justice, if this is really what you mean and not (5).
+However, I am a genderqueer person.
+It really irritates me when people make a thing for “women and femmes” and then tell me this is what they meant and I should go.
 Like… didn’t you get the memo?
 I’m neither a woman nor femme?
 Did I come out for nothing?!